 How does the school check and review the progress made by pupils with SEN?

 Teachers continuously monitor the progress of children in their class through ongoing assessment.
-O track is used to record and monitor children’s progress.
+Arbor is used to record and monitor children’s progress.
 Meetings take place between the teacher and SENCo on a termly basis to discuss the progress of children with SEN. The SENCo then meets with other SEN professionals from external agencies on a termly basis to discuss the progress of children on the SEN register.

 How does the school train its staff to support children?

 All of our staff are highly skilled in delivering interventions which cater for a wide range of needs.
 The school provides continuous training dependent on staff need.
 Where specific training needs are identified, external expertise may be sought.